franciscotobar/devportal/rif/relay/architecture.md

 Unstaking has a predefined delay (in blocks).
 This is intended to prevent the Relay Manager from unstaking before a slashing that was going to occur.

 ### Relay Worker
 An EOA that belongs to only one Relay Manager.
-It’s the sender of the Relay Request.
-Since the Relay Worker is the sender of the request is the one that pays for the fee and gas consumption from each transaction.
-It also collects the fees in ERC20 that are charged for relaying the transactions.
+Since the Relay Worker is the sender of the request, it is the one that pays for the gas fees for each transaction.
+It **may** also collect the fees in ERC20 that are charged for relaying the transactions.

 ### Relay & Deploy Verifier
 Contracts that authorize a specific relay or deploy request (see the [Relay & Deploy Requests](#relay--deploy-requests) section).